monrdeme/secure-static-site-aws/README.md

 **Security Measures**:
 - Created CloudWatch Log Groups to collect relevant logs.
 - Configured EventBridge rules to match high-severity GuardDuty findings and sensitive CloudTrail activity.
-- Integrated SNS as a target to ensure alerts are sent in real time.
+- Integrated SNS as a target to ensure alerts are sent in real-time.
 - Ensured only necessary principals can create or modify EventBridge rules and targets.

 **Implementation Details**:
 - EventBridge rules match:
     - GuardDuty findings with severity ≥ 8.
     - CloudTrail events such as DeleteBucket, PutBucketPolicy, or AssumeRole.
-- Rules forward matched events to SNS topics for email notifications.
+- Rules forward matched events to SNS topic for email notifications.
 - CloudWatch Log Group created for long-term centralized storage and future metric filtering.

 **CloudWatch Logs Group for CloudTrail**: